 - Productivity and Automation

-IFTTT is one of your best tools for saving your time.
+IFTTT is one of your best tools for saving time.
 Many of the services you use during the day are “channels” on If This Than That.
-A few of my favorites; The Buffer App, Hootsuite, Tumblr, Facebook, Twitter, Instagram, Feedly, Gmail etc. The simplest recipe you might use for productivity is to Buffer all your WordPress posts as soon as they are published.
+A few of my favorites; are The Buffer App, Hootsuite, Tumblr, Facebook, Twitter, Instagram, Feedly, Gmail, etc. The simplest recipe you might use for productivity is to Buffer all your WordPress posts as soon as they are published.
 Nice!

 - Alerts and Reminders

-IFTTT has all sorts of way to send you alerts.
+IFTTT has all sorts of ways to send you alerts.
 Use the SMS or Phone channel that can be used with any mobile.
-I like giving myself text reminders to do certain actions, like take a break while working and too exercise in the morning.
+I like giving myself text reminders to do certain actions, like taking a break while working and exercising in the morning.
 Recipes that use texts for alerts

 - Personal Assistant